-- AEO2007 and IEO2007 Final results from these publications are used to compute yearly elasticities for world and U.S. demand curves of petroleum products. - Generate World Oil Balances (GWOB) This exogenous oil supply module is used in International Energy Module to provide annual regional/country level production detail for conventional and unconventional liquids. - International Petroleum Monthly, Energy Information Administration public website, Bloomberg database, International Energy Agency database, BP Review of World Energy, FACTS Global Energy publications, STEO results All these sources of information were used to gather historical data used in linear regressions to forecast oils and petroleum product prices, to compute refinery utilization factors and to build a report for imports of oil, light and heavy petroleum products imports in the U.S. by source.
+- AEO2008 and IEO2008 Final results from these publications are used to compute yearly elasticities for world and U.S. demand curves of petroleum products. - Generate World Oil Balances (GWOB) This application is used in the International Energy Module to provide annual regional/country level production detail for conventional and unconventional liquids. - International Petroleum Monthly, Energy Information Administration public website, Bloomberg database, International Energy Agency database, BP Statistical Review of World Energy, FACTS Global Energy publications, STEO results All these sources of information were used to gather historical data used in linear regressions to forecast oil and petroleum product prices; to compute refinery utilization factors; and to build a report for imports of oil, and light and heavy petroleum products imports in the U.S. by source.